wyattx05/Project-Memories/README.md

 - May be slower with thousands of memories (optimization in progress)
 - Some edge cases with date parsing
 - Mobile responsiveness still being improved
+- Search is not working
+- Have to reload memories everytime you visit the site

 ### Upcoming Features & Improvements
 - Performance optimization for large memory collections